By Alyse Bacine

 Emotional patterns established in childhood don't simply resolve with maturity.
 They become automatic responses that bypass conscious awareness, creating reactions that often seem disproportionate to present circumstances.

-When a current situation activates a childhood wound, you're responding to the immediate moment and the accumulated weight of similar experiences throughout your life history.
+When a current situation activates a childhood wound, you respond to the immediate moment and the accumulated weight of similar experiences throughout your life history.
 This explains why specific interactions can trigger intense emotional states that seem excessive to outside observers.

 Healing involves developing the capacity to: